-§ 109.715.
+§ 109.715716.
 Nitrification control plan.

-(a) A public water system that uses chloramines or purchases water that contains chloramines shall develop a nitrification control plan.
-The plan shall conform to the guidelines contained in industry standards such as the American Water Works Association's M56 Manual on Nitrification and contain at least the following information:
+(a) A public water system that uses chloramines or purchases water that contains chloramines shall develop A NITRIFICATION CONTROL PLAN BY (EDITOR'S NOTE: THE BLANK REFERS TO 1 YEAR AFTER THE EFFECTIVE DATE OF THIS FINAL-FORM REGULATION.).
+The plan must conform to the guidelines in industry standards such as the American Water Works Association's M56 Manual on Nitrification and contain at least the following information: